 - Onion and garlic – This recipe calls for 1 diced onion and 4 garlic cloves.
 You can replace the garlic cloves with 2 tsp. garlic powder if you wish to keep things easier.

-- Spices and seasoning – I like to use oregano, cumin, paprika and a pinch of cayenne pepper (the latter is optional – but adds a little complexity without making the filling spicy).
-The filling benefits from a generous seasoning of salt and pepper, to taste.
+- Spices and seasoning – I like to use oregano, cumin, paprika and a pinch of cayenne or red pepper flakes pepper (the latter is optional – but adds a little complexity without making the filling spicy).
+The filling also benefits from a generous seasoning of salt and black pepper.

 - Canned tomatoes – You can use fresh tomatoes but to keep it simple I used canned diced tomatoes.
 I really like this brand.
 If the canned tomatoes you have are very thick, add a few tablespoons of extra water to the mix.